LaoArchAngel/fsw-wiki/questions_js.markdown

 # AngularJS questions

 ## Easy Questions
-where do directives and controllers live?
+1. *where do directives and controllers live?*
 ‘Answer’: in modules

-how do you create a module?
+2. *how do you create a module?*
 `Answer`: angular.module(‘myModule’, []) where the first param is the modules name and the second parameter is an array of dependancies

-how do you get a module
+3: *how do you get a module?*
 `Answer`: angular.module(‘myModule’) with one param (the module’s name)

-if i define a property named ‘myNewProperty’ on an controller’s $scope, what syntax do i use to display that property’s value in a template
+4. *if i define a property named ‘myNewProperty’ on an controller’s $scope, what syntax do i use to display that property’s value in a template?*
 `Answer`: double mustache syntax like {{myNewProperty}}

-what is the significance of the ng-app?
+5. *what is the significance of the ng-app?*
 `Answer`: it is the name of the applications primary module

-where should you modify the dom?
+6. *where should you modify the dom?*
 `Answer`: in a directive

 ## Med Questions

-name a few configurable properties of a directive `Answer`: restrict, require, scope, controller, link, controllerAs, bindToController, template, templateUrl, replace
+1. *name a few configurable properties of a directive* `Answer`: restrict, require, scope, controller, link, controllerAs, bindToController, template, templateUrl, replace

-how does $templateCache work
+2. *how does $templateCache work*
 `Answer`: before requesting an .html file from the server, angular will check to see if that file exists in $templateCache first

-what two parameters does $scope.$watch accept?
+3. *what two parameters does $scope.$watch accept?*
 `Answer`: 2 functions. one which returns a value and one function which will be executed if the value changes.

-if i have code within a controller that i want to use in another controller, how do i share it?
+4. *if i have code within a controller that i want to use in another controller, how do i share it?*
 `Answer`: extract the shared code into a service or factory and inject it into both controllers

-what does ‘::’ indicate in a template?
+5. *what does ‘::’ indicate in a template?*
 `Answer`: one way data binding

-how many digest cycles will angular run before throwing an exception?
+6. *how many digest cycles will angular run before throwing an exception?*
 `Answer`: 10

 ## Hard Questions

-if you see a provider, such as myFactoryProvider, which phase are you in?
+1. *if you see a provider, such as myFactoryProvider, which phase are you in?*
 `Answer`: config

-name two easy ways to optimize ng-repeat
-`Answer`: track by / one time data binding
+2. *name two easy ways to optimize ng-repeat* `Answer`: track by / one time data binding

-how do you unbind a watcher?
+3. *how do you unbind a watcher?*
 `Answer`: $scope.$watch returns a function which will unbind the watch when executed

-when would i use link vs controller in a directive?
+4. *when would i use link vs controller in a directive?*
 `Answer`: use link when you need to access a dom element or if you do not need to expose an api for your directive. use controller to expose an api to other directives.

-what is the advantage of using a provider over a factory or service `Answer`: providers can be configured during the module config phase
+5. *what is the advantage of using a provider over a factory or service* `Answer`: providers can be configured during the module config phase

-why is annotation important in angular?
+6. *why is annotation important in angular?*
 `Answer`: if you were to minify your scripts, the application would break because of the way angular’s dependency injection works

-explain how the digest cycle works for a $scope `Answer`: angular iterates through every watch and executes those watches functions if necessary until all watches values stop changing
+7. *explain how the digest cycle works for a $scope* `Answer`: angular iterates through every watch and executes those watches functions if necessary until all watches values stop changing